Prepare for the Civil Service Aptitude Test in Ireland

 These applications ask for your basic information, including work history and academic details.
 There may be some more personal questions as well, such as ‘Why are you a good fit for this position?’ or ‘Give an example of a time you led a team’.
 Make sure to include any and all relevant information to ensure your application make it past the first stage.

 Irish Civil Service Online Aptitude TestsThe various points of entry for the Irish civil service have different series of aptitude tests during the application process.
-These tests are provided by Saville Consulting.
+These tests are provided by cut-e assessment services.
 All candidates must sit a verbal and numerical reasoning test at the appropriate level, while some candidates sit further tests as well.